vizzuhq/ipyvizzu-story/docs/docs/environments/jupyter/kaggle.md

-# Jupyter Notebook
+# Kaggle

-You can use ipyvizzu-story in Jupyter Notebook with the following restrictions:
+You can use ipyvizzu-story in Kaggle with the following restrictions:

 - [x] Display the created Story (`play` method)
 - [x] Display the created Story (`_repr_html_` method)
-- [x] Use fullscreen
+- [ ] Use fullscreen *
 - [x] Use navigation buttons

 - [x] Set width/height of the Story